An A-Z Travel Guide to Auckland on $10 or less .....

 Ewelme Cottage in Parnell is one of the properties owned by the Historic Places Trust that is open to the public.
 Other properties include Highwic in Epsom and Alberton in Mt Albert.
 Admission to all of the properties is $10 or less, please follow the link for opening times.
 If you're interested in historic homes the book Historic Houses written by Linda Burgess is a good resource.

 Free entry to the Navy Museum, 52 King Edward Parade, Torpedo Bay, Devonport (flat 1.3km walk from Devonport pier).
 Learn about the Royal New Zealand Navy's culture and heritage.
-The RNZN has assisted the United Nations with peace keeping missions in many countries including Cambodia, Afghanistan and East Timor.
+The RNZN has assisted the United Nations with peace keeping missions in Cambodia, Afghanistan and East Timor.
 Navy ships and personnel were on hand to assist residents in Napier when the 1931 earthquake struck; and residents in Lyttelton when the Christchurch 2011 earthquakes occurred.

 The museum has a collection of art work, maps and drawings of RNZN ships.
 Personal items on display include photos and letters sent home by Medic Ces Cameron who served in the medical team in Vietnam in 1967.
 Interactive activities include learning to tap out a message in morse code and trying on a RNZN uniform.
 Open 10am-5.00pm daily (closed on some public holidays), admission free.
 Tours - 10.30am & 2.15pm on weekends (donations appreciated).
 Torpedo Bay Cafe is onsite.